 2. Get Your Website Ready

-You need a functional website with responsive design to get anywhere in marketing your restaurant.
+You need a functional website with a responsive design to get anywhere in restaurant marketing.
+Also, it helps you pay attention to SEO for more visibility on organic searches.
 Make this your first priority because almost all of the best marketing ideas depend on having a website to anchor them.
-Publicize your website on all your advertising, promotional materials and stationery because it’s just as important as the restaurant’s physical address.

 4. Optimize Your Online Presence